What is Artificial Intelligence (AI)?

 But it doesn’t actually understand anything — it just finds patterns and makes educated guesses based on what it has seen before, he said.

-Generative AI goes a step further by creating new content instead of just analyzing existing data.
-These systems can produce text, images or even code based on the patterns they've learned, Humphreys said.
+- Generative AI goes a step further than traditional AI by creating new content rather than simply analyzing existing data.
+These systems can produce text, images, audio or even code based on the patterns they've learned.
+Examples include large language models like ChatGPT and image generation tools like DALL-E.

 How Does AI Work?